PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

 This story - is a prime example of what **NOT** to do when intending to make a meaningful connection with someone.
 I've been threatening to write a post about "How to Take the Creepy Ick-Factor out of Networking," but I had to come clean on this first.
 And, upon reflection, shows the usual lengths one might go to out of curiosity and passion in analytics and storytelling.

 ## Insight: Infinite Possibilities Abound
-Creative analytical thinking, data storytelling, and strategic risk-taking, especially around "impossible" concepts like zero, enriches analytics.
+Creative analytical thinking, data storytelling, and strategic risk-taking, especially around 'impossible' concepts like zero, strengthen your analytics error-handling toolkit.
 When you're stuck on a concept or bit of code, take a walk to let a little whimsy into your journey.
 The oddest thought or pop culture quip from a colleague may be all you need to get you back on track.

 Do you have experiences or unique insights about dividing by zero, innovative analytics solutions, or imaginative explorations into infinity?